JanBoonen/TwsApiCpp/README.md

 The footprint of the library is small and its code is fast.

 ## Compiling and execution
 No need to install the IB api first, this project includes all the IB POSIX C++ source files needed.
 Unix/linux make files and Visual Studio project files are included as well.
 It should compile 'out of the box'.
+The compiled libraries are written into TwsApiCpp/TwsApiC++/Api/ and can be linked from there.

 * dir TwsApiC++ contains the sources code for this library
 * dir source/PosixClient contains the needed copy of the IB POSIX C++ sources.